martin-eden/firmata_protocol/protocol.md

 have 8-th bit set, so lie in range `80`..`FF`.
 All data bytes have 8-th bit clear, so lie in range `00`..`7F`.

+There are two types of Firmata commands: fixed-length and variable-length.

+Fixed-length command is command byte and fixed number of data bytes.

+Variable-length command is stored between `F0` (Sysex.Start) and `F7`
+(Sysex.End) byte.
+Inside there are command byte and a variable number of data bytes.

 ----------------------------------------------------------------------

 ## Commands